Advantages of Using Artificial Intelligence in Video Surveillance

 Real-time threat detection

-Video surveillance has long since been criticized as a reactive technology and was deemed unfit for real-time threat detection.
+Video surveillance has long since been criticized as a reactive technology, only useful for forensic review after an incident had already occurred and was deemed unsuitable for real-time threat detection.
 Back in the days, security teams had to rely on external security cues and plan further measures accordingly.
 This involved manually monitoring cameras after being informed of a potential attack which in most cases was futile.

-The present-day video surveillance makes use of AI video analytics and is capable of detecting and reporting anomalies within a fraction of a second.
-Thus, making it a highly reliable proactive security system.
-It is therefore important for public places with heavy footfall and large campuses like airports, retail outlets, tourist hotspots, etc. Those places have hundreds of cameras, so non-AI video surveillance would result in lengthy video footage and evaluating those manually would be a tedious chore.
+Contemporary video surveillance makes use of AI video analytics and is capable of detecting and reporting anomalies within a fraction of a second, thus making it a proactive security system.
+This is important for public places with heavy footfall and large campuses such as airports, retail outlets and tourist hotspots.
+These places have hundreds of cameras, so non-AI video surveillance would be impractical.
 People are prone to fatigue which inevitably results in a decline in productivity and response time and increases the possibility of human error.

-There are many other ways in which AI video surveillance can make operations smoother in such a place as an airport.
-A few to mention are parking supervision, monitoring entry points, tracing lost or misplaced luggage, streamlining runway operations, enforcing social distancing, thermal screening, and much more.
+In an airport, there are many ways in which AI video surveillance can make operations smoother.
+These include parking supervision, monitoring entry points, tracing lost or misplaced luggage, streamlining runway operations, enforcing social distancing and thermal screening.
 You can check out how Scylla AI video analytics was deployed for Oman International Airport to see how artificial intelligence can be leveraged during the pandemic for thermal screening and mitigation of risks.

 Powerful Intrusion Detection Systems